 In the evening he was called to a meeting.
 The forestry company wants to harvest trees and needs a better road.
 So, in exchange for some labor, the community will get a road.
 We are not sure what the labor is but I am sure we will find out.
 One part is that each person has to clear 2 meters on each side of the present road—better called a path-- so that the cat can come in.
 So Jake has more than his share of machete work cut out for him.
 He is enjoying it after spending 5 months in school.

 I have been busy setting up house in both Yapacani and Patajusal.
 The house in Yapacani is a bit more permanent with a proper roof and floor.
 We have purchased the major appliances and a mattress so we live in comfort there.
 We have two rooms, one is the kitchen/office and the other is the bedroom/living room.
 No one visits in the living room so we are OK.
 Only the one room is secure so we have all the valuables in there.
 The third room is a storage room for both ourselves and the landlord.
-Until we need it, we will leave it that way.
+Until we need it, we will leave it t

 The house in Patajusal is portable.
 It is called a tent.
 We take it along each time we come and then take it home again.
 We also have four containers that have become our traveling companions to the chaco.
 One contains our bedding, another the cooking and eating utensils, another the perishable food and the last, the non-perishables.
 They we have the things Jake is supposed to take along which includes his tool box, machete (of course!), the powerpack and a number of other small things that are needed.
 Oh, yes, we should also take along chairs but we forgot them this trip.